synesenom/ran/README.md

 # ranjs

-Statistical library for generating various random variates, calculating likelihood functions and testing hypotheses (and more).
+Statistical library for generating various seeded random variates, calculating likelihood functions and testing hypotheses (and much more).

 ## probability distributions

 `ranjs` includes more than [90 continuous and discrete distributions](https://synesenom.github.io/ran/#dist.Distribution), each tested rigorously with a floating point precision of 15 digits.
 Earch distribution comes with the following methods:

-- sample generator
+- sampler
 - probability density/mass function
 - cumulative distribution function
 - survival function
 - hazard and cumulative hazard function
 - likelihood and AIC/BIC methods
-- test method that uses Kolmogorov-Smirnov test for continuous or $\chi^2$ tests for discrete distributions
+- test method that uses Kolmogorov-Smirnov test for continuous or chi2 tests for discrete distributions

+And every distribution can be individually seeded.

 ## mcmc methods